PlatigLab/ENCODE-RNA-Binding-Protein-Network-Modeling/miscellaneous_analysis/README.md

 Mini-experiment to see how well ordinal regression models do as compared to our approach of continuous prediction of `PSI` values.

+📂 `7_verify_sample_ordering_from_ayan/`:

+Check that correlation between samples that should be in same condition is higher than those that are in different conditions.
+Related to bug/issue I found in Janmejay's code as described here: https://github.com/NNeuralDynamics/as-rmats-turbo-encode/issues/2.